USEPA/e-manifest/docs/src/Services/Manifest/validation.md

    }
    ```

-   2.2.
+   - 2.2.
 The save and update services will also generate warning(s)

-   2.3.
+   - 2.3.
 The services will not store Generator information as a part of the manifest data

-   2.4.
-The services will set Emanifest.provideImageGeneratorInfo = false
+   - 2.4.
+The services will set `Emanifest.provideImageGeneratorInfo = false`

-   2.5.
+   - 2.5.
 The manifest fee will be determined based on the receiving facility electronic signature date

-### Facility Information Validation for "Image" submission type
+## Facility Information Validation for "Image" submission type

-1. For the Image submission type one of the following facility EPA Site IDs must be provided: Designated Facility EPA
+1. For the Image submission type, one of the following facility EPA site IDs must be provided: Designated Facility EPA
-   Site ID, Generator EPA Site IDor Alternate Designated Facility Site ID
+   site ID, Generator EPA site ID, or Alternate Designated Facility site ID
 2. The following Facility EPA site IDs shall be provided for the following scenarios:
-   - Original Manifest, no Full Rejection: Designated Facility EPA SiteID shall be provided.
+   - Original Manifest, no Full Rejection: Designated Facility EPA site ID shall be provided.
-   - Original Manifest, Full Rejection to Alternate Designated Facility: Alternate Designated Facility EPA Site ID
+   - Original Manifest, Full Rejection to Alternate Designated Facility: Alternate Designated Facility EPA site ID
      shall be provided.
-   - Original Manifest, Full Rejection to the Generator: Designated Facility EPA siteID shall be provided.
+   - Original Manifest, Full Rejection to the Generator: Designated Facility EPA site ID shall be provided.
    - New Manifest shipping waste back to original Generator (New Manifest is the manifest created as a "result" of the
-     Original manifest rejection or residue): Generator Facility EPA SiteID shall be provided.
-This EPA SiteID shall
+     Original manifest rejection or residue): Generator Facility EPA site ID shall be provided.
+This EPA site ID shall
-     contain the Original Designated Facility Site ID.
+     contain the Original Designated Facility site ID.
-   - New Manifest shipping rejected waste to another Designated Facility: Designated Facility EPA SiteID shall be
+   - New Manifest shipping rejected waste to another Designated Facility: Designated Facility EPA site ID shall be
      provided.
-3. If one of the following IDs: Emanifest.designatedFacility.epaSiteID and Emanifest.generator.epaSiteId and
+3. If one of the following IDs: `Emanifest.designatedFacility.epaSiteID` and `Emanifest.generator.epaSiteId` and
-   Emanifest.rejectionInfo.alternateDesignatedFacility.siteId is not provided then the service will return an
+   `Emanifest.rejectionInfo.alternateDesignatedFacility.siteId` is not provided then the service will return an
    authorization error.
 4. If the provided EPA SiteIDis not registered, then the service will return an authorization error.
-5. If Emanifest.designatedFacility.epaSiteId or Emanifest.generator.epaSiteId or
+5. If `Emanifest.designatedFacility.epaSiteId` or `Emanifest.generator.epaSiteId` or
-   Emanifest.rejectionInfo.alternateDesignatedFacility.siteId is provided, the following applies
+   `Emanifest.rejectionInfo.alternateDesignatedFacility.siteId` is provided, the following applies

-   5.1.
+   - 5.1.
 If any of the following Site information is provided then the service generates the following warning:

    - Site Name
    - Site Address